taajcheema/taajcheema.github.io/_pages/about.md

    <br />
    <br />

-Over time, I hope to make this site a repository of ideas I have whether that be related to technology, personal finance, or musings on books and podcasts I enjoy.
+Over time, I hope to make this site a repository of ideas whether that be related to technology, personal finance, or musings on books and podcasts I enjoy.

    <br />
    <br />